Top 8 Mutual Funds or Unit Trusts to Invest in Singapore 2019

 Citywire ranks this fund as the best in terms of returns.
 The fund exclusively invests in the property sector.
 Interestingly, the funds have consistently performed above the sector average for the whole of this year so far.

 The fund returned 0.3% in the first quarter of 2018.
 In Q2, the performance improved to 0.5% and later 1.2% in Q3.
 If this uptrend is to sustain for the rest of the year, this puts the fund in a great position to offer great returns in 2019.

 Franklin global gives the investor the opportunity to accumulate capital in the bond market.
 The fund maintains a total annual charge of 1.25% which ranks very low compared to industry peers.

-Morningstar gives the fund a five-star rating based on low risk exposure and strong returns.
+Morningstar gives the fund a five-star rating based on low-risk exposure and strong returns.
 For the last 1-year period, the fund returned 4.90%.
-Further, the fund reports 7.06% annualised volatility in Singapore dollars.
+Further, the fund reports 7.06% annualized volatility in Singapore dollars.
 As such, its estimated future returns are high.

 Fullerton Lux Asian Equities A SGD ACC

 Fundsupermarket ranks this fund as high risk.
 However, Fullerton is the overall best fund for the last one year.
 In this period, it returned 14.53%.

 Investments in Singapore account for only 8.8% of the total country focus for this fund.
 Nonetheless, the fund maintains holdings in the largest companies in the Asia Pacific.
 As such, it is a very safe bet, especially with the impending tariffs in the coming year.

 Interestingly, the fund’s portfolio cuts across the region, from Taiwan Semiconductor Manufacturing to Samsung Electronics in South Korea.